Geolykt/EnchantmentsPlus/readme.md

  <li>Patches:
   <ul>
    <li>Fire enchantment no longer OOMs when attempting to smelt unsmeltable stuff</li>
+   <li>Added toggleable shred cooldown when the laser enchantment is used.</li>
   </ul>
  </li>
  <li>Code changes (doesn't affect behaviour as much):